-Pigeon Island is located in northern Saint Lucia.
+Rodney Bay Marina is a cruise port on Pigeon Island (northern Saint Lucia Island).
 Until 1972, its land (sized 1,8 km2 / 44 acres) was isolated from the mainland (St Lucia Island), Then, the island was artificially connected to the western coast by a causeway built from Rodney Bay Marina dredged material.
 Today, Pigeon Island is a historic site with British forts from the 8th century and home of the annual Saint Lucia Jazz Festival.

 Pigeon Island cruise terminal